-Human Resources is a challenging profession.
+Human Resource is a challenging profession.
 Apart from choosing the right talent for the specific job, an HR professional also needs to train and develop new workers, engage them, resolve legal hassles faced by the company and ensure a high level of productivity.

 Challenges Faced by HR Professionals: